Schitzos/PokeQuest/README.md

     npm install
     ```

-   Make some  ☕️ coffee, this will take little bit long in first run
+   Make some  ☕️ , this will take little bit long in first run
    * This will install project dependency in node_modules also generate a google-services.json and install pod dependency (pod install)GoogleService-Info.plist if you running on macOS

 ## Running the Project